Use pivoting and grouping sets

 Tip: Try to determine the appropriate code for yourself.
 If you get stuck, suggested answers are provided at the end of this lab.

-Challenge 1: Pivot product data
+Challenge 1: Count product colors by category

 The Adventure Works marketing team wants to conduct research into the relationship between colors and products.
 To give them a starting point, you’ve been asked to provide information on how many products are available across the different color types.

-• Use the SalesLT.Product and SalesLT.ProductCategory tables to get a list of products, their colors, and product categories.
+- Use the SalesLT.Product and SalesLT.ProductCategory tables to get a list of products, their colors, and product categories.

-Challenge 2: Group sales data
+Challenge 2: Aggregate sales data by product and salesperson

 Challenge Solutions